mustafachyi/Instagram-Direct-Media-URL-Extractor/README.md

 - Get direct URLs for images and videos
 - Supports posts with multiple media items (carousels)
-- Automatically falls back to proxyless mode
+- In-memory caching to improve performance for repeated requests
+- Supports both proxy and proxyless modes
 - Clean and simple JSON output

 ## Live Demo